 Tips to Find and Place Healthcare Providers

-Confidence levels increased from the same time last year: 55 percent are more confident about the future, only 8 percent less, and 36 percent unchanged.
-They’re investing more in the operating budget and technology than the average agency.
-They’re looking to apply automation for efficiency over engagement (44 vs. 41 percent), although a 49 percent say automation will create more jobs in the healthcare arena.
+Confidence levels remain about the same as last year: 29 percent are more confident about the future, 24 percent less, and 37 percent unchanged.
+They’re investing more in the operating budget and technology than the average firm.
+They’re looking to apply automation for efficiency over engagement (44 vs. 41 percent), although a majority (55 percent) say automation will create more jobs in the healthcare arena.

-While there’s plenty of good news for Healthcare recruitment professionals, that doesn’t make sourcing candidates any easier.
-When it comes to challenges for healthcare recruitment agencies, the talent shortage reigns supreme.
+While there’s plenty of good news for Healthcare staffing professionals, that doesn’t make sourcing candidates any easier.
+When it comes to challenges for healthcare staffing firms, the talent shortage reigns supreme.
 Placing second was candidate engagement, which surpassed other logistical challenges.
-The takeaway is clear—agencies that want to compete or going all in on candidates.
+The takeaway is clear—firms that want to compete or going all in on candidates.
 This makes sourcing healthcare providers more important than ever before.

 Search for Similar Skill Sets—Expert Tip via CareerBuilder

 Trying to find workers for hard-to-fill jobs and occupations?
 Try looking for workers in closely related occupations and industries.
 These professionals might have different job titles than the position you’re trying to fill, but they will have similar skill sets and will require minimal training.
 For example, if you need a medical assistant, you’d see that pharmacy technicians, phlebotomists and occupational therapy aides have similar skill sets.

 KYA (Know Your Acronyms)